How to reconcile SumUp income

-This help guide article covers how to reconcile SumUp Income.
-SumUp is similar to Square and Zettle in that as well as enabling organisations to accept income payment by card, it's also possible to be used as a till system, with both cash and card transactions being recorded.
+This help guide article covers how to reconcile SumUp income.
+SumUp is similar to Square and Zettle in that as well as enabling organisations to accept income payment by card, it can also be used as a till system, with both cash and card transactions being recorded.

-• Option 2: Adding SumUp as an account and uploading and reconciling transactions - this option enables you to upload and reconcile the transactions that form part of your SumUp payouts in a highly automated and efficient way using the quick-match feature in ExpensePlus and avoiding the need to try to manually split payouts into gross income and fees manually.
+• Option 2: Adding SumUp as a payment processor account and uploading and reconciling transactions - This option enables you to upload and reconcile the transactions that form part of your SumUp payouts in a highly automated and efficient way using the quick-match feature in ExpensePlus, avoiding the need to manually split payouts into gross income and fees.

 Option 1: Splitting payouts manually using the 'mixed income' option